One big (straight, gay, multi-cultural, traditional) happy family.

 In another episode, she quickdraws and casually fires a pistol one handed after being handed the gun by Claire at a shooting range.
 She nails the target's head between the eyes, and it's obvious she aimed for it.

 Insane Troll Logic: "A Slight at the Opera" features Haley and her boyfriend taking care of Lily and Baby Joe and enjoying it to the point of pretending they're an immediate family.
-Claire, already acting loony in much of the episode, at one point stands under a fire alarm with a lighter to set off the alarm, piss the baby off and have it throw such a fit that Haley loses all interest in having a family too soon.
+Claire, already acting loony in much of the episode, at one point stands under a fire alarm with a lighter to set off the alarm, piss the baby off and have him throw such a fit that Haley loses all interest in having a family too soon.
 Doesn't really make that much sense in context either, and you know a plan is pretty bad when a five-year-old has to call you on it.

 Insult Comic: Jay decides to leave after David Brenner constantly makes jokes about his age at a show he and Gloria attend in "My Funky Valentine."